-Despite the ongoing pandemic, we’re seeing plenty of possibilities and creativity offered locally.
-The hotel industry is tapping into new opportunities that resulted from pandemic but at the same time keeping its ‘WOW’ factor intact for the guests.
+Despite the ongoing pandemic, we see plenty of possibilities and creativity offered locally.
+The hotel industry is tapping into new opportunities resulted from pandemic but at the same time keeping its ‘WOW’ factor intact for the guests.

 Staycation Spotlight: One Farrer Hotel

 Located in one of Singapore’s most vibrant neighbourhoods, One Farrer Hotel is a five-star urban resort renowned for its luxury hospitality, the vast collection of contemporary art and award-winning spa program.

 For those who lived in the Little India and Farrer Park district, the hotel is only a stone’s throw away from Farrer MRT.

 One Farrer Hotel is among the top 20 hotels in Singapore, according to TripAdvisor, and it has been receiving stellar reviews from the guests.

 I had a chance to speak to Gilbert Madhavan, General Manager of One Farrer Hotel, to discover how the hotel is redefining luxury hospitality in the Covid-19 era.